kitao/pyxel/README.md

 Patches/fixes are accepted in form of pull requests (PRs).
 Make sure the issue the pull request addresses is open in the issue tracker.

-Submitted pull request is deemed to have agreed to publich under [MIT license](https://github.com/kitao/pyxel/blob/master/LICENSE).
+Submitted pull request is deemed to have agreed to publish under [MIT license](https://github.com/kitao/pyxel/blob/master/LICENSE).

 ## Other Information